seabbs/backup/README.md

 * Modify the `archives.sh` file.
 This should contain all folders that need to be backed up (from remotes) and that have been setup as above.
 See `example-archives.sh` for a runnable example.

-* (**Optional**) Run the following example bash command to check everything is work.
+* (**Optional**) Run the following example bash command to check everything is work. *Warning: This will clone 3 of my repos - you may want to adjust this*.

 ```bash
 bash update.sh example-archives.sh
 ```

-* Run the following bash command (modifying to use your arhives file).
+* Run the following bash command (modifying to use your archives file).
 This will clone repositories listed in each `projects.sh` when they are not present and otherwise pull new updates.

 ```bash
 bash update.sh archives.sh